How to Make Homemade Coconut Butter

 1. Start with less coconut.
 This works more consistently if you start with only about 4 cups of shredded coconut.
 Make that into a butter and then add 1 cup of additional coconut at a time, blending to a butter with the addition of each cup.

-And how creamy and sweet tasting!
-It will come out of your Vitamix quite warm and runny, but it will harden up as you let it sit.
-If you need to speed up the process, just put it into your fridge or freezer (or outside if it is winter :-).)
+The coconut butter will come out of your Vitamix quite warm and runny, but it will harden up as you let it sit.
+If you need to speed up the process, just put it into your fridge or freezer.

-Your coconut butter will become spreadable around 76 degrees, but you can use a knife or apple corer to get it out of the jar if it is colder than that in your home (it sure is in mine in the winter).
+Your coconut butter will become spreadable around 76 degrees, but you can use a knife or apple corer to get it out of the jar if it's colder than that in your home.

-NOTE: Occasionally, for some reason, the coconut butter just doesn’t make coconut butter.
-I have really despaired of this in the past but we’ve managed to eat it anyway.
-However, if that ever happens to you, just add a few things to the blender and you can have these fabulous No-Bake Coconut Cookies instead!
+NOTE: Occasionally, for some reason, the coconut butter just doesn't quite work out well.
+If that ever happens to you, just add a few things to the blender and you can have these fabulous No-Bake Coconut Cookies instead!

 Special Diet Notes

-For Those With Nut Allergies: Note that coconut is not actually a nut, but some allergy groups classify it as such since it’s something that more people are becoming allergic to.
+For Those With Nut Allergies: Note that coconut is not actually a nut, but some allergy groups classify it as such since it's a food that more people are becoming allergic to.
+Sadly, allergies are becoming more and more prevalent these days.

 coconut butter in a jar with two coconuts on the side